Skip to content

 Compare perpetual futures with traditional quarterly futures contracts.
 Understand expiration, settlement, funding rates, and which type of futures contract suits your trading strategy.

-Rolling contracts
+Rolling Contracts

 - Daily: 0.09% (0.03% x 3 funding periods) - Weekly: 0.63% - Monthly: 2.7% - Quarterly: 8.1%

-Contract specifications and differences
+Contract Specs and Differences

-Size and denomination
+Size and Denomination

 Leverage

-Trading hours
+Trading Hours

-CME Bitcoin futures vs Hyperliquid/Binance perps
+CME Bitcoin Futures vs Hyperliquid/Binance Perps

 | Feature | CME BTC Futures | Hyperliquid BTC Perp | Binance BTC Perp | |---|---|---|---| | Min position size | 0.1 BTC (~$9K) | ~$1 | ~$5 | | Max leverage | ~2.5x | 50x | 125x | | Trading hours | Sun-Fri | 24/7 | 24/7 | | Expiration | Quarterly | Never | Never | | Holding cost | Basis premium | Funding rate | Funding rate | | Custody | Clearing house | Self-custody | Exchange | | Regulation | CFTC regulated | Unregulated | Varies | | Typical spread | 1-5 bps | 0.5-1 bps | 0.5-1 bps |

-Regulatory and tax differences
+Regulatory and Tax Differences

 Buy 1 BTC spot at $90,000.
-Sell 1 June BTC quarterly future at $92,700.
-At expiration, the futures price converges to spot.
-Your profit is $2,700 (3%) regardless of where BTC ends up.
-The annualized return on this trade depends on the time to expiry: if it is 90 days, that is roughly 12% annualized.
-The risk is minimal because convergence is guaranteed.
+Sell 1 June quarterly at $92,700.
+At expiry, futures converge to spot.
+Your gain is $2,700 (3%) no matter where BTC goes.
+Over 90 days, that is about 12% annualized.
+Convergence is guaranteed, so risk is low.

 Hyperliquid logo